 The Company has 10,000,000 shares of preferred stock authorized.
-Of that amount, the Company has 7,475,000 authorized shares of Mandatory Redeemable Preferred ("MRP") Stock and 7,300,000 shares are outstanding at February 28, 2010.
+Of that amount, the Company has 7,475,000 authorized shares of Mandatory Redeemable Preferred ("MRP") Stock and 7,300,000 shares are outstanding at May 31, 2010.
 The MRP Stock has a liquidation value of \$10.00 per share plus any accumulated but unpaid distributions, whether or not declared, and is mandatorily redeemable on December 31, 2019.
 The Company issued 6,500,000 and 800,000 shares of MRP Stock on December 14, 2009 and December 21, 2009, respectively.
 The MRP Stock pays cash distributions on the first business day of each month at an annual rate of 6.25 percent.
 The shares of MRP Stock trade on the NYSE under the symbol "TYG Pr A."

 The MRP Stock has rights determined by the Board of Directors.
-Except as otherwise indicated in the Company's Charter or Bylaws, or as otherwise required by law, the holders of MRP Stock have voting rights equal to the holders of common stock (one vote per MRP share) and will vote together with the holders of shares of common stock as a single class except on matters affecting only the holders of any preferred stock or the holders of common stock), voting separately as a single class, have the right to elect at least two directors at all times.
+Except as otherwise indicated in the Company's Charter or Bylaws, or as otherwise required by law, the holders of MRP Stock have voting rights equal to the holders of common stock (one vote per MRP share) and will vote together with the holders of shares of common stock as a single class except on matters affecting only the holders of preferred stock or the holders of common stock.
+The 1940 Act requires that the holders of any preferred stock (including MRP Stock), voting separately as a single class, have the right to elect at least two directors at all times.

-At February 28, 2010, the estimated fair value of the MRP Stock is based on the closing market price of \$10.54 per share.
-The following table shows the mandatory redemption date, number of shares outstanding, aggregate liquidation preference, estimated fair value and the fixed rate as of February 28, 2010.
+At May 31, 2010, the estimated fair value of the MRP Stock is based on the closing market price of \$10.30 per share.
+The following table shows the mandatory redemption date, number of shares outstanding, aggregate liquidation preference, estimated fair value and the fixed rate as of May 31, 2010.

-Series Mandatory Redemption Date Shares Outstanding Aggregate Liquidation Preference Estimated Fair Value Fixed Rate MRP Stock December 31, 2019 7,300,000 \$ 73,000,000 \$ 76,942,000 6.25%
+Mandatory Aggregate Series Redemption Date Shares Outstanding Liquidation Preference Estimated Fair Value Fixed Rate MRP Stock December 31, 2019 7,300,000 \$ 73,000,000 \$ 75,190,000 6.25%

 The MRP Stock is redeemable in certain circumstances at the option of the Company.
 Under the Investment Company Act of 1940, the Company may not declare dividends or make other distributions on shares of common stock or purchases of such shares if, at the time of the declaration, distribution or purchase, asset coverage with respect to the outstanding MRP Stock would be less than 200 percent.
 The MRP Stock is also subject to a mandatory redemption if the Company fails to meet an asset coverage ratio of at least 225 percent as determined in accordance with the 1940 Act or a rating agency basic maintenance amount if such failure is not waived or cured.
-At February 28, 2010, the Company was in compliance with asset coverage covenants and basic maintenance covenants for its MRP Stock.
+At May 31, 2010, the Company was in compliance with asset coverage covenants and basic maintenance covenants for its MRP Stock.

 At November 30, 2009, the Company had 1,400 shares of Auction Preferred I Stock and 1,400 shares of Auction Preferred II Stock outstanding with a total liquidation value of \$70,000,000.
-On December 21, 2009, the Company fully redeemed Auction Preferred I Stock at liquidation value in the amount of \$35,000,000 and Auction Preferred II Stock at liquidation value in the amount of \$35,000,000.
-The weighted-average rate for the period from December 1, 2009 through December 21, 2009 (date of redemptions) was 6.25 percent for the Auction Preferred I Stock and 6.25 percent for the Auction Preferred II Stock.
+On December 21, 2009, the Company fully redeemed Auction Preferred I Stock at liquidation value in the amount of \$35,000,000 and Auction

+Preferred II Stock at liquidation value in the amount of \$35,000,000.
+The weightedaverage rate for the period from December 1, 2009 through December 21, 2009 (date of redemptions) was 6.25 percent for the Auction Preferred I Stock and 6.25 percent for the Auction Preferred II Stock.